Scott Waites: Career

 Waites entered the 2010 BDO World Championship as the 2nd seed.
 For the third consecutive year, he was knocked out at the quarter final stage, this time by Martin Phillips of Wales.
 Waites had recovered from 4–0 down to level at 4–4 before Phillips prevailed.

 At the 2010 World Masters, Waites reached the Quarter Finals, before losing to eventual champion Martin Adams.

 At the 2010 Grand Slam of Darts, Waites once again reached the final by winning all three of his group matches, then following up with comprehensive victories over Raymond van Barneveld, Co Stompé and Steve Beaton (who had earlier eliminated Taylor).
 Waites played James Wade in the final, and defeated the PDC world #2 16–12 having trailed 8–0.
-The win was Watites's first in either a PDC or a BDO major, and made him the first player from the BDO (and the first player from either code other than Phil Taylor) to win the Grand Slam.
+The win was Waites's first in either a PDC or a BDO major, and made him the first player from the BDO (and the first player from either code other than Phil Taylor) to win the Grand Slam.

 Waites was the sixth seed for the 2011 BDO World Championship and was second favourite with bookmakers at the start of the tournament.
 In the first round he defeated the unseeded two-time champion Ted Hankey 3–0, but in the second round he lost 4–2 to another unseeded player, Stephen Bunting.

 At the 2011 World Masters in Hull, Waites defeated Ewan Hyslop in the Last 16, Gary Robson in the Quarter-Finals, defending champion Martin Adams in the semi-finals, and World Championship runner-up Dean Winstanley in the final to win his first World Masters title.

 Waites continued his impressive run of form by winning the BDO British Open beating Willy van de Wiel 3–1 and WDF World Cup beating Martin Adams 6–2.
 He then won his third major championship at the Zuiderduin Masters, beating former champion Darryl Fitton 5–4 in the final after Fitton missed darts to win.
 However, Waites was beaten in the second round at the 2012 BDO World Championship 4–3 by Ted Hankey.

 At the 2012 Grand Slam of Darts, Waites topped his group by beating Phil Taylor 5–2, avenging his heavy loss to the same player in the 2009 final.
 He was eliminated in the quarter-finals by Michael van Gerwen 16–12.